2025 Tyrone Senior Football Championship

 The 2025 Tyrone Senior Football Championship is the 120th edition of Tyrone GAA's premier Gaelic football tournament for senior clubs in County Tyrone, Ireland.
 The championship consists of 16 teams in a straight knock-out format.
-The draw for the competition was made on 25 June 2025, with All-Ireland Finalists Errigal Ciarán set to open their title defence against Ardboe.
+The draw for the competition was made on 25 June 2025, with All-Ireland Finalists Errigal Ciarán beginning their title defence against Ardboe.

 In this year's competition, there will be another draw after each round to determine match ups for the subsequent rounds.

 The draw for the Quarter-Finals took place at O'Neill Park, Dungannon on Sunday 14 September 2025, after the Galbally v Donaghmore 1st Round game.

 The draw for the Semi-Finals took place at O'Neill Park, Dungannon on Sunday 28 September 2025, after the Donaghmore v Loughmacrory Quarter-Final game.